Legal Issues

 Copyright

-1Authors of papers that have been accepted will be asked to grant the publisher—i.e. The Department of Editions of The Jesuit University Ignatianum—the royalty-free right to first publication, as well as a non-exclusive right to distribute and archive the paper in an electronic format, including through organizations specializing in the distribution and archiving of scholarly journals.
+1Authors of papers that have been accepted will be asked to grant the publisher—i.e. Ignatianum University Press—the royalty-free right to first publication, as well as a non-exclusive right to distribute and archive the paper in an electronic format, including through organizations specializing in the distribution and archiving of scholarly journals.

 2It should be understood that the fact of publication constitutes the sole form of remuneration to be received by authors.
-Authors will also receive three print copies of the issue containing the published paper and a PDF file of their paper, which may be re-distributed in private way, if deemed necessary by the author for the sake of the advancement of his/her career, and if the copyright retained by The Department of Editions of The Jesuit University Ignatianum is respected.
+Authors will also receive three print copies of the issue containing the published paper and a PDF file of their paper, which may be re-distributed in private way, if deemed necessary by the author for the sake of the advancement of his/her career, and if the copyright retained by Ignatianum University Press is respected.

 1. Forum Philosophicum is mentioned by the author as the place of initial publication;